-• No adequate measures to identify, prevent, manage and disclose conflicts of interest inadequate internal control system and/or risk management system and/or inadequate description of adequacy and effectiveness;
+o No adequate measures to identify, prevent, manage and disclose conflicts of interest o Inadequate risk controlling and auditing procedures

-- Non-compliance with legal provisions, corporate and/or group guidelines (compliance) - incorrect declarations of compliance - pending proceedings, e.g., challenges to the balance sheet, insider dealing, corruption or antitrust violations - Target of zero percent of women in the composition of the respective board or, in the case of the Board of Management, also in the two management levels below the Board of Management - Failure to meet self-imposed corporate diversity targets. - o failure to designate a member of the executive committee responsible for ESG issues - Clear and sustained violations of generally recognized Social Responsible Investment (SRI) or Environmental Social Governance (ESG) guidelines, including the lack of an executive member appointed as responsible for ESG issues - o lack of reporting on sustainability; - failure to vote on the remuneration system for the Management Board and the Supervisory Board at least every four years - o demonstrable impairment of minority shareholders' interests - in the case of virtual shareholders' meetings pursuant to § 118a AktG: - unreasonable restriction of the right to ask questions per shareholder in advance, - Establishment of a total maximum number of permissible questions from shareholders in advance, - restriction of the right to ask questions or provide information at the Annual General Meeting to follow-up questions (Sec.
-131 (1d) AktG) and questions on new matters (Sec.
-131 (1e) AktG); - No information in the invitation on the intended participation of all members of the corporate bodies for the entire duration of the Annual General Meeting; - for companies with a monistic organizational structure: personal union between Chief Executive and Chairperson - no rectification or statement in the case of Annual General Meeting resolutions on compensation (system and report) and discharge with less than 75 percent approval of the voting rights represented at the Annual General Meeting in the previous year - o for executive members: - o lasting worse results compared to the industry - o non-compliance with essential transparency standards (e.g. non-publication articles of association, rules of procedure of the Board of Directors, - remuneration reporting, detailed information on the annual progress of the implementation of the diversity policy, CVs of executive members) - o for a non-executive member: - o lack of exercise of supervision of executive members - o a company has no affiliation limits or does not publish them - o Personal union between Supervisory Board Chair and Audit Committee Chair - less than half of the shareholder representatives on the Supervisory Board/ full Board and committees are independent. - the Chair of the Audit Committee is not independent. - o lack of naming of financial experts and their specific qualifications - lack of expertise in the supervisory board on sustainability issues and/or lack of disclosure of sustainability expertise in a qualification matrix - o no ESG targets in the remuneration of the board of directors, - A regular age limit for members of the Executive Board, Supervisory Board and Board of Directors is not specified or published.

-- non-compliance with essential transparency standards, e.g. non-publication of CVs of non-executive members permanently and up to date on the website with the criteria for the presentation of qualifications in elections, articles of association, rules of procedure of the Supervisory Board and names of committees. - lake of individualized reporting in a clear manner on the presence of Supervisory Board members at Supervisory Board and committee meetings.
+- Non-compliance with legal provisions, corporate and/or group guidelines (compliance) - incorrect declarations of compliance - pending proceedings, e.g., challenges to the balance sheet, insider dealing, corruption or antitrust violations - Target of zero percent of women in the composition of the respective board or, in the case of the Board of Management, also in the two management levels below the Board of Management - Clear and sustained violations of generally recognized Social Responsible Investment (SRI) or Environmental Social Governance (ESG) guidelines, including the lack of an executive member appointed as responsible for ESG issues. - failure to vote on the remuneration system for the Management Board and the Supervisory Board at least every four years - o demonstrable impairment of minority shareholders' interests - o for companies with a monistic organizational structure: personal union between Chief Executive and Chairperson - o no rectification or statement in the case of Annual General Meeting resolutions on compensation (system and report) and discharge with less than 75 percent approval of the voting rights represented at the Annual General Meeting in the previous year - for executive members: - o lasting worse results compared to the industry - o non-compliance with essential transparency standards (e.g. non-publication of CVs of executive members) - for a non-executive member: - o lack of exercise of supervision of executive members - o a company has no affiliation limits or does not publish them - less than half of the shareholder representatives on the Supervisory Board/ full Board and the main committees are independent. - o the Chairman of the Audit Committee is not independent. - o lack of naming of financial experts and their specific qualifications - A regular age limit for members of the Executive Board, Supervisory Board and Board of Directors is not specified or published. - non-compliance with essential transparency standards, e.g. non-publication of CVs of non-executive members permanently and up to date on the website with the criteria for the presentation of qualifications in elections, articles of association, and names of committees. - o lake of individualized reporting in a clear manner on the presence of Supervisory Board members at Supervisory Board and committee meetings.